cirruslabs-io/suits/pharma.md

 # Pharmacy/General Module

-User can able to Bay Pharmacy products as well as General Health Products and Surgicals Through SUITS mobile Application.
+User can able to pay for Pharmacy products as well as General Health Products and Surgicals Through SUITS mobile Application.

 1. User Will able to find Pharmacy and General in Network Section of Application.